Community Fibre broadband review 2023

 Community Fibre Reliability

-In our 2023 Broadband Awards, Community Fibre scored a middling 64.9% in the 'Most Reliable Provider' category.
-As Community Fibre is a small provider, and coverage is limited to London it's not included in research such as Ofcom's customer service report.
+As Community Fibre is a small provider, and coverage is limited to London, it's not included in research such as Ofcom's customer service report.

 Community Fibre Bundled Wi-Fi router